bebenlebricolo/events-manager/trunk/readme.txt

 == Changelog ==
 = 5.6.6.1 =
-* fixed search forms disappearing in latest update when Styling Options for search forms are turned off
+* fixed search forms disappearing in latest update when Styling Options for search forms are turned off (props @factchecker)

 = 5.6.6 =
 * improvements to ical formatting, including static/unique UIDs, more accurate locations with geo coordinates, categories and featured image